barryclark/jekyll-now/_posts/2022-10-04-illustrated-stable-diffusion.md

 ### Painting images by removing noise

-The trained noise predictor can take a noisy image, and athe number of the denoising step, and is able to predict a slice of noise.
+The trained noise predictor can take a noisy image, and the number of the denoising step, and is able to predict a slice of noise.
 <div class="img-div" markdown="0">
   <img src="/images/stable-diffusion/stable-diffusion-denoising-step-1.png" />
   <br />